cedricviaccoz/warsonrplace/biggest_conflicts_description.md

 SUBCOUNT :

-AREA :
+AREA : 14'142

 /r/placestart was another one of the community that stemmed out of the canvas.
 The user united under this community had a was pretty simple goal: to build a mockup of the windows 95 start toolbar on the bottom of the canvas.
 Starting from the lower left corner, they built the toolbar during the second day of the experiment up until three quarter of the canva's bottom.
 On the way of their left to right expansion, they crossed the bottom part of the round "Osu!" logo.
 Although an agreement was eventually made in order to allow r/placestart to cross the logo, the osu community tried to avoid the lower part of their logo to be vandalise, thus creating this conflict.

-__Reason of conflict__: Contextual (r/placestart had as a goal to occupy most of the canva's bottom).
+__Reason of conflict__: Revenge from Contextual (r/placestart had as a goal to occupy most of the canva's bottom).

 ### VS R/STLOUISBLUES & STLOUIS